cosminci/home-automation/README.md

    - Restart Home Assistant

 2. **Assign automations to categories:**
-   - Category assignments are stored in `core.entity_registry` (NOT in git - auto-managed by HA)
    - After importing automations, manually assign them to categories in the HA UI:
      - Go to Settings → Automations & Scenes
      - Click on an automation → Click the gear icon → Select category